 Although employee income doubled between 2000 and 2018, new job generation has not been sustained, and inactivity is a continued obstacle to a thriving society.
 The Moroccan labour market is characterised by three key challenges: lack of inclusion (women and young people are less integrated into the labour market than adult men), slow job growth, and the prevalence of low-quality and low-skilled jobs.
-Despite numerous public policies relating to employment, economic growth has not translated into the creation of decent jobs.
+Despite the existence of numerous public policies relating to employment, economic growth has not translated into the creation of decent jobs.
 According to the World Bank, only 129 000 jobs are created annually, while the working-age population is increasing by 300 000 each year (Díaz-Cassou et al., 2021).
-These historical trends were aggravated by the lockdowns and the current responses are confronted by this year's Ukraine-related growing inflation.
+These historical trends were aggravated by the COVID-19 lockdowns and the current responses are being impeded by the growing inflation this year relating to the Russia-Ukraine conflict.